Chesterton Community Sports College

 Chesterton Community Sports College is a coeducational secondary school and specialist sports college located in the Chesterton area of Newcastle-under-Lyme, Staffordshire, England.
 Feeder schools include Chesterton Primary, Crackley Bank, Churchfields Primary and St. Chads'.

 History

 It is on the site of Chesterton Castle.

 In 2006 Molly Simpson introduced music and drama into the curriculum.
 The school also has a full-time music teacher and a full-time drama teacher.

 CCSC has recently gained their best GCSE Results yet.

 Previously a community school administered by Staffordshire County Council, in December 2013 Chesterton Community Sports College converted to academy status.
 The school is now sponsored by the Collective Vision Trust.

 Lessons

 All pupils have twelve half-hour periods a day, which include: Maths, English, Science, PHSCE (which happens during form), PE, RMS, Geography, Art, Technology, Music, Food Technology, Art, History and Computer Science.
-From Year 9 on students take their GSCE options, which introduce lessons like: GCSE Dance, GCSE ICT and many more.
+From Year 9 on students take their GCSE options, which introduce lessons like: GCSE Dance, GCSE ICT and many more.